Notre Dame vs. Navy: Odds, spread, over/under - August 26

 Notre Dame vs. Navy Betting Trends

-- Notre Dame compiled a 7-6-0 record against the spread last season.
+- Notre Dame covered seven times in 13 matchups with a spread last season.

-- The Fighting Irish were favored by 20.5 points or more last season twice, and failed to cover both times.
+- The Fighting Irish did not cover the spread last season (0-2 ATS) when playing as at least 20.5-point favorites.

-- Navy won seven games against the spread last season, failing to cover five times.
+- Navy put together a 7-5-0 record against the spread last season.

 Notre Dame 2023 Futures Odds